-- 1. Consult with the adviser when she or he is eligible and ready to take the exams and discuss the selection of questions, format, and readers with the adviser. - 2.
-Discuss the specific purposes and evaluation criteria for the exams with the adviser and readers and asks the adviser to share sample questions from previous qualifying exams. - 3.
-Ensure that the Qualifying Examination Information form is filed in the Academic and Instructional Services Office. - 4.
+1. Consult with the adviser when he/she is eligible and ready to take the exams and discuss the selection of questions, format, and readers with the adviser.

+- 2. Discuss the specific purposes and evaluation criteria for the exams with the adviser and readers and asks the adviser to share sample questions from previous qualifying exams. - 3.
+Ensure that the Qualifying Exam Information form is filed in the Academic and Instructional Services Office. - 4.
 Confer with the adviser for comments and suggestions concerning examination performance.

-Responsibilities of the Academic and Instructional Services Office in the Qualifying Examination Process
+Academic and Instructional Services Office Responsibilities for Qualifying Exams